DylanMeeus/joomla-cod4-server-viewer/README.md

-razor-ts-server-viewer
+razor-cod4-server-viewer
 ======================

-Joomla module that enables you to display your TS3 server data (status, channels, visitors etc.)
+Joomla module that enables you to display your CoD4 server data (status, players, score etc.)